kalaksi/docker-ossec-log-server/README.md

 #### Configuration
 See ```Dockerfile``` and ```docker-compose.yml``` (<https://github.com/kalaksi/docker-ossec-log-server>) for usable environment variables.
 Variables that are left empty will use default values.

+#### Upgrading to a new version
+If you face any errors when upgrading, you should let the OSSEC server to create an updated configuration under the ```etc```-directory, so remove (or move aside) the existing one on your data-volume.
+Remember to back up any manual changes you might have done.

 ### Development
 #### Design Goals
 - Never run as root unless necessary.